 What’s next?
 Learning from a phased roll out

 Our testing of the tool has provided useful insights, but we are conscious that it has only been applied in two relatively small Central American countries.
-Thus, we are delighted that today Karima Hamid Faryabi, Minister of Economy, Afghanistan and Natalie Forysuk, Deputy Minister of Infrastructure, Ukraine commit to rolling out and publishing a national ITI in their respective countries over the coming months.
+Thus, we are delighted that today Natalie Forysuk, Deputy Minister of Infrastructure, Ukraine commits to rolling out and publishing a national ITI in Ukraine over the coming months.
 We also plan to work with the governments in two emerging economies in Thailand and Costa Rica to do the same.

 We will capture and share lessons from the development of these four indexes to further improve the ITI Manual.
 We are also keen to work with organisations who are not currently part of the CoST family, especially high-income countries, to ascertain the value and learn from its application in these contexts.